BithreenGirlen/SweetHomeMaidPlayer/README.md

 # SweetHomeMaidPlayer
 某寢室再生機
-- Requisite for run
+- Requisite to run
   - Windows OS later than Window 8
-  - MSVC
+  - MSVC 2015-2022 (x64)

 ## How to play

+1. Click `Open` menu item in the `Folder` entry.
-Select a folder like `Stillstill102009` or `VoiceStoryCardcard102009`, which are in the same directory, from window menu.
+2. Select a folder like `Stillstill102009` or `VoiceStoryCardcard102009`, which are in the same directory.
 <pre>
 Resource
 ├ Stillstill102009